How about: Lagos Intro > Things to do and See > Day trips > 1 week in Lagos > Best beaches > Airport to Lagos

 Private Transfer from the airport

-Yellow fish transfers are the most reliable company in the Algarve
+Yellow fish transfers are the most reliable transfer company

 So, how do we travel from the airport to Lagos?